EventStore/samples/LoanApplication/Python/README.md

 python3 LoanRequestor-testCases.py
 ```

 The last command, `LoanRequestor-testCases.py`, will inject some test loan requests into the system.
-You can instead use the GUI to create and monitor loan request status by calling
+You can instead use the command-line injector to create and append loan requests:

 ```
-python LoanRequestor.py
+python LoanRequestor-commandLine.py
 ```

 Or:

 ```
-python3 LoanRequestor.py
+python3 LoanRequestor-commandLine.py
 ```

 Check out our QuickStart video series on YouTube to see how everything works